j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 ## Getting Started

 Before we can get to grips with analyzing the arthritis dataset, we must first find out how to run Python itself.
-For the time being, we will use a Jupyter Notebook is an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text. that acts like the Shell but for Python commands.
+For the time being, we will use a Jupyter Notebook which again is an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.
+The notebook acts like the Shell but for Python commands.
 In other words, when you type your instructions at the prompt and press enter, it will be run straight away.

-Python is run just like any other program from a shell prompt - by typing it's name.
-However with If you haven't already, you can start up the interpreter by typing the following:
+If you haven't already, you can start up the Jupyter notebook server from the shell by typing the following:
 ~~~
 $ jupyter notebook
 ~~~
 {: .language-shell}

+Note that the output upon launch the notebook server will vary depending on your computer and how you've got Python installed.

 ~~~
 [I 14:26:35.122 NotebookApp] Serving notebooks from local directory: /Users/jpcourneya/Desktop/swc-python
 [I 14:26:35.122 NotebookApp] Jupyter Notebook 6.4.2 is running at: